What Is the “Implied Covenant of Quiet Enjoyment”?

 Ignoring Repair Needs

-It's your job as a landlord to keep the place livable and safe.
-If landlords don't fix home maintenance and repairs issues like leaks or a broken heater quickly for their tenant, it's considered a breach of your promise for a peaceful and safe home thus affecting the a tenant's ability to enjoy their home in peace.
-You have to fix any maintenance issue and repairs according to the lease.
+It's your job as a landlord to keep the property livable and safe.
+If landlords don't fix home maintenance issues and repairs like leaks or a broken heater quickly for their tenant, it's considered a breach of your promise for a peaceful and safe home, thus affecting a tenant's ability to enjoy their home in peace and potentially violating the quiet enjoyment law.
+You have to fix any maintenance issues and repairs according to the lease.
 Home maintenance is necessary.

 Entering Without Permission

-You need to give your tenants a proper notice of at least a day ahead if you plan to enter their home, even for things like check-ups or fixing something.
-Dropping by without warning isn't fair to your tenant's privacy, quiet enjoyment and comfort and it is considered a breach of the tenant's enjoyment.
+You need to give your tenants a proper notice of at least a day ahead if you plan to enter their rental unit, even for things like check-ups, fixing something, or showing the unit to prospective tenants.
+Dropping by without warning isn't fair to your tenant's privacy or the tenant's living environment, and is another exmaple of a breach of the tenant's implied covenant of quiet enjoyment

-The noises other tenants make is out of the landlord's control.
-However, It's up to landlords to handle loud noises quickly.
-This means dealing with loud neighbors, ongoing construction, or any other loud sounds that make it hard for your tenant to enjoy their home and it is considered a breach of the tenant's enjoyment..
+As long as the volume is not a significant disturbance and happens during reasonable hours, that's acceptable and not breaking the covenant of quiet enjoyment.
+However, It's up to the landlord's actions to handle noise complaints quickly and put a stop to unreasonable disturbances.
+This means dealing with neighbors parties, ongoing construction, or any other loud sounds that make it hard for your tenant to enjoy their home and it is considered a breach of the tenant's enjoyment..

 Landlords must make sure their tenant always has access to necessary services like water, heating, and power as a landlord.
-If these services are cut off on purpose or not fixed quickly when the tenant goes out, it's a big problem.
+If these services are cut off on purpose from the property, or not fixed quickly, it's a big problem and a breach of the covenant.

 someone typing on a computer